lovaraju987/seven-nights-stay/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Reviews Table

+A SQL script for creating the `reviews` table is included under `supabase/create_reviews_table.sql`.
+Run it against your Supabase database to enable hostellers to rate their stays.